 I-405 HIGHWAY - The contract includes the design and construction of the improvement works for 26 km of the I-405 highway between Los Angeles and San Diego.
 To date, it is one of the most important projects assigned in California for the infrastructure sector.
 During 2018, the designs were prepared for the bridges and the main structures as well as the activities to demolish the existing structures to be replaced and for traffic management.
-It should be noted that, in 2019, the design phase was completed and construction of 11 bridges and three miles of drainage infrastructure were commenced.
+In 2019, the design phase was completed and construction of 11 bridges and three miles of drainage infrastructure were commenced.